Unit 3 - Practice Quiz

 rules and usage of real, unreal and mixed conditionals Medium

-A. If you work on a weekend, you get paid overtime.
+A. If you work on a weekend, you will get paid overtime.

 B. If you worked on a weekend, you would get paid overtime.

-C. If you had worked on a weekend, you would have gotten paid overtime.
+C. If you work on a weekend, you get paid overtime.

-D. If you work on a weekend, you will get paid overtime.
+D. If you had worked on a weekend, you would have gotten paid overtime.

 31 Which of the following sentences is grammatically and punctually flawless?